Yohan Mollo

-Yohan Mollo (born 18 July 1989) is a French professional footballer who plays as a winger or right-back for Hyères.
+Yohan Mollo (born 18 July 1989) is a French professional footballer who plays as a winger or right-back for Régional 1 club Berre SpC.

 Career

 Youth career

 Mollo began his football career with Olympique de Marseille in 1996, who were at the time attempting to bounce back from the bribery scandal the club had endured in the early 1990s.
 After spending nearly eight years in Marseille's youth system, Mollo had a one-year spell at local club Aubagne FC before moving to the principality-based side Monaco.

 Monaco

 Just before the end of the 06–07 season, Mollo and Monaco agreed to terms on a professional contract with the player signing for three years.

 Mollo was promoted to the first-team and handed the number 26 kit for the 2008–09 season.
 He made his professional debut on 18 October 2008 in a 1–2 loss to OGC Nice appearing as a substitute.

 On 7 December 2009, Mollo signed his first professional contract with Monaco.